Orange Austria

-Orange Austria was an Austrian mobile network operator.
-It started its business on 26 October 1998 as owner of the third GSM license of the country, and the first provider operating in the GSM 1800 band.
-Since 2004, Orange (previously known as ONE) successfully applied for a UMTS-License and offers since 2005 also UMTS Services.
-ONE's logo was a blue circle.
-It was rebranded as Orange on 22 September 2008.
+Orange Austria (formerly ONE Austria) was an Austrian telecommunications company that provided mobile telephony services.

+Founded in 1998 by Mannesmann and TDC, it was headquartered in Vienna.

-With 1.9 million customers (including approximately 180,000 Tele2mobil customers) it is Austria's third largest provider with a market share of 20%.
+With 1.9 million customers (including approximately 180,000 Tele2 customers) it is Austria's third largest provider with a market share of 20%.
 Orange cooperates with UPC Telekabel (a Liberty Global company) for landline and ISP offers.

+In 2012, Hutchison Whampoa acquired the company, and in 2013 it merged into 3 Austria.

+History

+ONE was founded on 26 October 1998 by Mannesmann and TDC as owner of the third GSM license of the country, and the first provider operating in the GSM-1800 band.

+In 2000 Vodafone acquired Mannesmann and took his place in the shareholding of ONE.

+Since 2004, the company successfully applied for a UMTS license and offers since 2005 also UMTS services.

+In 2007 Vodafone sold its stake to Mid Europa Partners.

+In 2008 France Télécom acquired TDC's stake, allowing the company to use the Orange brand.
+ONE was rebranded as Orange on 22 September 2008.

-On 3 February 2012, Hutchison Whampoa announced that it would buy all of Orange Austria for US$1.7 billion.
+On 3 February 2012, Hutchison Whampoa announced that it would buy the company for US$1.7 billion.
 The deal closed on 3 January 2013.
 The combined business created a mobile carrier with 2.8 million customers and more than 20% market share in Austria.
-The Orange brand continued to operate in Austria until August 19, 2013, when its operations were merged into 3.
+The Orange brand continued to operate in Austria until August 19, 2013, when its operations were merged into 3 Austria.

-Ownership

-Orange Austria was formerly owned by: